garyesmith/nextjs-blog/README.md

 ### To run unit tests

 Basic unit tests for components have been implemented using [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro).
+Test cases are located in the `/tests` folder.

 - `npm test`